project-fifo/docs/general/rightmanagement.rst

     Triggered when a dataset created, the element passed is the UUID of the new dataset.

 user_create
-    Triggered when a user is created, the element passed is the UUID of the new ser.
+    Triggered when a user is created, the element passed is the UUID of the new user.

 Trigger actions
 ```````````````